 With fewer overheads than even online dealers, forums can be the place to get a great price on the watch of your dreams, but they are also where you need to err very much on the side of caution.

 There are plenty of options open to you if you’re in the market to buy and sell your Rolex.
-Some, such as the boutiques and Authorized Dealers, are pretty much 100% safe, but tend to be the most expensive.
+Some, such as the boutiques and authorized dealers, are pretty much 100% safe, but tend to be the most expensive.
 Private sales on forums and eBay can yield a bargain, but the trade off is the possibility of coming a-cropper amongst the n’er-do-wells.

-The best of both worlds is still the online retailers.
-The top places offer some of the highest levels of expertise, with ironclad guarantees and a range of beautiful watches that could well stay with you for a lifetime.
+The best of both worlds is still the independent online retailers.
+The top places offer some of the highest levels of expertise, with ironclad in-house guarantees and a range of beautiful watches that could well stay with you for a lifetime.